BrokenFlame/Docs/Partner and Merchant Instructions to get a SFTP user setup.md

 ## Introduction

-Dekopay provides an SFTP service for merchants and partners to transfer data securly to and from Dekopay.
-Dekopay's SFTP service is built on top of AWS File Transfer service, ensuring that the service is highly avilalbe, and secure.
+The company provides an SFTP service for merchants and partners to transfer data securly to and from the company.
+The company's SFTP service is built on top of AWS File Transfer service, ensuring that the service is highly avilalbe, and secure.

-To gain access to Deko's SFTP service, you are required to contact Dekopay providing the following information:
+To gain access to the company's SFTP service, you are required to contact the company providing the following information:

 1. Your company or organisation name.
 2. The reason or purpose to access the SFTP service.